 Bad sexual behavior against women is like a Die-hard battery, and for intelligent women with an end game, it’s not about a vendetta against men losing power, money and reputations.
 A change in attitude is necessary, but as Martin Luther King Jr. said, “The arc of the moral universe is long, but it bends toward justice.”
 Time is of the essence.
 Women cannot wait.
 For centuries wait till… Time is the essence.
 Women cannot wait again.

 Bravo for an extraordinary victory on rising up again after nearly a hundred years after the women’s right to vote.
 It’s time to galvanize success of #MeTwo into an interrelated direction, demanding gender parity and detaching their welfare from patriarchy and voting women into office, following blueprints from Virginia and NorthCarolina voters wield power at the ballet Box.
 Danica Roehm, the first transgender woman unseated her GOP contender for State Assembly, and Charlotte, N.C., elected its first African-American woman mayor.xxx.
 In New Jersey xxx unseated a white male opponent who denigrated her.

 (Congress abdicated its highest responsibility — keep the government — but leadership vacuums and poor prioritizing that put deficit-raising tax cuts for wealthy corporations out front) Male domination in all three branches – President, Senate, and House of Representatives – a majority rule sans bipartisanship proves a “fair accompli” for democracy in a society striving for freedom, economic viability, justice, and fairness.
-More women in That international Women’s March a day after Donald Trump’s 2016 presidential oath, even novice marchers in solidarity for the world’s largest protest.
+The Washington Post reported that for every woman in political office, there are three men.